 Addiction and Mental Health Disorders

 Dual diagnosis treatment addresses addiction and mental health disorders at the same time.
-It’s important to treat them simultaneously in order to give people the best chance at lasting recovery.
+It’s essential to treat them simultaneously in order to give people the best chance at lasting recovery.
 If someone has an eating disorder alongside a substance use disorder, she also needs an eating disorder treatment program as part of her addiction treatment.

 The Link Between Eating Disorders and Addiction

 Not everyone who turns to drugs and alcohol is seeking a high.
 For some, drugs are a means of weight control.
-They may abuse stimulants that have appetite suppressing qualities.
+They may abuse stimulants that have appetite-suppressing qualities.
 Others may skip meals so that they can drink alcohol without worrying about excess calories.

 Someone with an eating disorder may have a great deal of anxiety over his weight.
 Like most people who have an unhealthy relationship with food, he has a preoccupation with his appearance.
 He may also turn to substance abuse as a way to cope with anxiety or depression.
 Eating disorder counseling can help him develop healthier attitudes toward food.